flavio-nardi/primal_dual_ilqr/README.md

 # Common commands
 `hatch run black .`

+# to activate the hatch shell
+`hatch shell`

+# to update dependencies
+`hatch run pip install -e .`

-If in the hatch shell:
+# to run the tests in the hatch shell
 `python tests/kinematic_bicycle.py`